 Arriving more than 15 minutes late to a workshop, or leaving more than 15 minutes early will result in an absence being marked, despite your presence at the class session.
 No latecomers will be allowed to enter the classroom after 30 minutes have passed.

-All Improv Conspiracy improv courses come with at least one performance opportunity at our student showcase weekend.
+All Improv Conspiracy improv courses come with at least one performance opportunity during our student showcase weekend.
 While not mandatory and not part of your course evaluation, we strongly suggest that you participate in all showcase opportunities, as they are a major part of the experience we offer.
-The showcase dates will typically be listed on the workshop page before you book.
-Students who skip their showcases without sufficient notice and cause may be ineligible to continue up to the higher levels in our program.
-If you know that you can't attend your showcase, please inform your instructor as soon as possible so that you can discuss your unique situation.
+If you know that you can't attend your showcase, please inform your instructor as soon as possible.